Lent at St. Stephen's Church

 Some activities and ministries at St. Stephen's are designed especially for young adults, including a young adult Bible study group, social gatherings, retreats, and outreach and volunteer opportunities.
 The best way to keep up with what young adults are doing at St. Stephen's is to sign up for our e-newsletter.

-One of the distinctive things about being an Episcopalian is the sense of connection and fellowship one has with other Anglican and Episcopalian Christians throughout the world.
+One of the distinctive things about being an Episcopalian is the sense of connection and fellowship one has with other Episcopalian Christians.
 St. Stephen's Episcopal Church is part of the Diocese of Virginia, one of the oldest and largest dioceses in the Episcopal Church.

 Our diocese includes 80,000 people who worship God and reach out to others in 181 parishes in 38 counties in central, northern and northwestern Virginia.
 It is one of three Episcopal dioceses in the Commonwealth of Virginia, the others being the Diocese of Southwestern Virginia (based in Roanoke) and the Diocese of Southern Virginia (based in Norfolk).
 You can read more about the Diocese of Virginia at thediocese.net.